Welcome to today's edition of the Rush 24-7 podcast.

 See, do you mind if I talk about the idea?

-They were actually seeking work and doing something they loved rather than something they had to do.
+For the first time in their lives, they were actually seeking work and doing something they loved rather than something they had to do.

-Uh many of them had discovered their entrepreneurial spirit, and so you seem to fit that mold here.
+Many of them had discovered their entrepreneurial spirit, and so you seem to fit that mold here.

-You've been out of work longer this time than ever before, and you decided to do something about it, uh seeking a patent on an idea.
+You've been out of work longer this time than ever before, and you decided to do something about it, seeking a patent on an idea.

 So what is it?